MuhammadFarag/hello-go/README.md

 }
 ```

-We defined a new type `floatFlag` that satisfies the `flag.Value` interface.
+We have defined a new type `floatFlag` that satisfies the `flag.Value` interface.
 Thus it has the `String` and `Set` methods.
 This is a simple implementation without error handling.
 Now we need the following in our main to use this custom flag.

 ```go
 f:= floatFlag{9} // set default value